Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Preliminaries

 Low-space \MPC is in some ways a restrictive model, and even fully scalable algorithms for routing and communication therein are highly non-trivial.
 Fortunately, prior work on MapReduce and earlier models of parallel computation have provided black-box tools which will permit all of the types of communication we require for our algorithms.
 We will not go into the details of those tools, but instead refer the reader to the following summary:

-\begin{lemma}[\cite{GSZ11}] For any positive constant $\eps$, sorting and computing prefix sums can be performed deterministically in MapReduce (and therefore in the \MPC model) in $O(1)$ rounds using $\spac = n^\eps$ space per machine and $O(m + n)$ total space. \end{lemma}
+\begin{lemma}[\cite{GSZ11}] For any positive constant $\eps$, sorting and computing prefix sums of $n$ numbers can be performed deterministically in MapReduce (and therefore in the \MPC model) in a constant number of rounds using $\spac = n^\eps$ space per machine and $O(n)$ total space. \end{lemma}